innolitics/rdm/rdm/init_files/documents/software_plan.md

 Note that the **Software Description** and **Software Architecture Chart** documents, which are requested in the FDA's 2005 "Guidance for the Content of Premarket Submissions for Software Contained in Medical Devices", are both included as sections in the SDS.

 The **Release History** record includes a list of change requests and problem reports addressed within a particular release.
-It also records all of the implemented changes, and their verification via code reviews, in the release and a also list of known anomalies that are present in the release.
+It also records all of the implemented changes and their verification via code reviews in the release.
+Finally, it lists all known anomalies present in the release.
 This document is generated from records extracted from GitLab merge requests and issues that are created during several activities, but most especially the [Merge Request Review activity](#issue---merge-request-review).
 The document is reviewed by the project lead during the [Release Verification activity](#release---final-verification).

 The **Test Record** describes a set of tests which were run, when, and by who.
 It also must include enough details to reproduce the testing setup.
 It is produced during the [Software System Testing activity](#release---software-system-testing).
 There will be at least one such record produced for each release.